Thiamine: Industrial synthesis

 Merck & Co. adapted the 1936 laboratory-scale synthesis, allowing them to manufacture thiamine in Rahway in 1937.
 However, an alternative route using the intermediate Grewe diamine (5-(aminomethyl)-2-methyl-4-pyrimidinamine), first published in 1937, was investigated by Hoffman La Roche and competitive manufacturing processes followed.
 Efficient routes to the diamine have continued to be of interest.
 In the European Economic Area, thiamine is registered under REACH regulation and between 100 and 1,000 tonnes per annum are manufactured or imported there.

 Synthetic analogues

 Many vitamin B1 analogues, such as Benfotiamine, fursultiamine, and sulbutiamine, are synthetic derivatives of thiamine.
 Most were developed in Japan in the 1950s and 1960s as forms that were intended to improve absorption compared to thiamine.
 Some are approved for use in some countries as a drug or non-prescription dietary supplement for treatment of diabetic neuropathy or other health conditions.

 Absorption, metabolism and excretion

 In the upper small intestine, thiamine phosphate esters present in food are hydrolyzed by alkaline phosphatase enzymes.
-At low concentrations, the absorption process is carrier-mediated.
+At low concentrations (<2 μmol l−1), the absorption process is carrier-mediated.
 At higher concentrations, absorption also occurs via passive diffusion.
 Active transport can be inhibited by alcohol consumption or by folate deficiency.